 Here is a quick list of benefits of keyword research:

-- You will stop wasting time writing articles that have no chance of ranking high.
+- No more wasted time writing articles that have no chance of ranking high.

-- You will have a more organized and prioritized editorial calendar.
+- A more organized and prioritized editorial calendar.

-- Your content will be more targeted, focused and helpful.
+- Content will be more targeted, focused and helpful.